Born from Above

 The Overshadowing

-The Septuagint uses this same word, episkiazo, in Exodus 40:35 to describe the cloud of Yahuah’s glory settling upon the Tabernacle.
-Luke chose his words carefully.
+The Septuagint—the Greek translation of the Hebrew Scriptures made centuries before Yahushua’s birth—uses this same word, episkiazo, in Exodus 40:35 to describe the cloud of Yahuah’s glory settling upon the Tabernacle.
+Luke knew that.
+He chose his words carefully.
 When he wrote that the power of the Most High would “overshadow” Mary, he was deliberately drawing a parallel between the glory cloud filling the Tabernacle and the Spirit coming upon Mary.

+Think about what Luke is doing.
 In Genesis, the Spirit hovers (rachaph) over the waters before creation takes shape.
-In Exodus, the glory cloud overshadows (episkiazo) the Tabernacle.
+In Exodus, the glory cloud overshadows (episkiazo in the Septuagint) the Tabernacle, and the presence of Yahuah fills it so completely that even Moses cannot enter.
 Now, in Luke, that same overshadowing comes upon Mary, and the new creation begins inside her.
 The pattern is identical: the Spirit arrives, the glory descends, and life that only Yahuah can give comes into being.

 Two Truths Without Contradiction